 Other impacts will be part of the real time bandwidth operation – not the desired flow calculation.
 These impacts will be reviewed by PJM and the NYISO on an annual basis.

-The above distribution factors (A, B, C, D) will be used in the calculation unless otherwise agreed by PJM and the NYISO based upon operating analysis conducted in response to major topology changes or outages referenced in Appendix 2.
+Except as provided in the last sentence of this paragraph with regard to distribution factor A, the above distribution factors (A, B, C, D) will be used in the calculation unless otherwise agreed by PJM and the NYISO based upon operating analysis conducted in response to major topology changes or outages referenced in Appendix 2.
 Such modifications will be posted by PJM and the NYISO on the PJM and NY OASIS sites or web sites.
+Distribution factor A will apply only when steps taken by PJM and NYISO to coordinate tap changes on the PARs to control power flow on transmission lines between New York and New Jersey are unable to maintain the desired flow.
+If necessary, in order to maintain the desired flow after applying distribution factor A, PJM and NYISO may issue TLRs concerning third-party non-firm transmission service.

 Appendix 4 - Planning Procedures